jharwell/sierra/docs/src/usage/environment.rst

             Globally unique ID for a job on a HPC cluster managed by the SLURM scheduler.
 Useful for creating unique output files/logging paths.

+.. envvar:: PREFECT_API_URL

+            The URL of the prefect server to use.
+Used by :ref:`plugins/execenv/prefect/dockerremote`.